 In terms of getting out and about with the kids (and not spending while you do so), this hits the nail on the head.
 It's a high-tech treasure hunt where all you need is a smartphone, a pencil and your wits.
 Best thing is, wherever you go, you'll always discover something new.
 Melbourne has its own geocaching site, or you can head to the Geocaching Australia site to find out more.
 There are discoveries to be made all over Melbourne, so get your kids ready and get exploring

-And whilst the Melbourne winter season is still very much in full swing, there’s nothing quite as comforting as a hearty soup to stay warm.
+And whilst the seasons may have changed the winter chill is still lurking around, there’s nothing quite as comforting as a hearty soup to stay warm.
 Packed with veggies, try our Soup-er Minestrone recipe that's not only healthy, but full of flavour too.
 Simply fill up a thermos and you’re on your way!